 The Jamaican Callaloo is a leafy green vegetable similar to spinach.
-It is cultivated by the local farmers but often grows wild in the garden.
+It is planted at home or on the farm but it often grows wild in the garden.

-Callaloo is a green vegetable plant which can be steamed and served as the side vegetable on your plate; it can also be steamed with other vegetables and seasoned to taste.
+Callaloo can be steamed and served as the side vegetable on your plate; it can also be steamed with other vegetables and seasoned to taste.

 My house overlooks a farmer’s garden and occasionally I get the opportunity to visit and cut my own bunch of callaloo which I love to eat steamed with boiled green bananas or just with toast at breakfast.

 Of course, for variety on the Jamaican style breakfast/dining table add your fried roast breadfruit, ackee and saltfish, fried ripe plantain and create a delicious combination.Get free SAMPLES of healthy products.
 Visit QualityHealth.com!

 Steamed Callaloo is also served in Jamaica as a side vegetable with the main meal.
 This vegetable can also be blended with other vegetables to make a paste or a dip.
 In some Jamaican supermarkets you will also find a callaloo juice which is extremely refreshing.

 Callaloo also makes a delicious pepperpot soup.
 See Jamaica Recipes